 the way we think about and DO science

-Carnegie Mellon University is building the world’s first Academic Cloud Lab based on the concept pioneered by two CMU alumni through their company, Emerald Cloud Lab (ECL).
-Researchers using the Cloud Lab order experiments over the internet and a combination of robotic instrumentation and trained technicians in the Cloud Lab perform experiments exactly as specified.
+Carnegie Mellon University has built the world’s first academic Cloud Lab based on the concept pioneered by two CMU alumni through their company, Emerald Cloud Lab (ECL).
+Researchers using the Cloud Lab order experiments over the internet and a combination of robotic instrumentation and human operators in the Cloud Lab execute experiments exactly as specified.
 Data is then returned to the researchers, typically within a day.
 A two-minute video on the ECL website gives an overview of how the Cloud Lab works and a virtual tour allows you to explore the ECL facility.

-The CMU Academic Cloud Lab will be built in Pittsburgh (completion anticipated for the second half of 2022).
-It will house over 100 commercial chemical and life sciences instruments, giving researchers the ability to orchestrate complex workflows and run multiple experiments simultaneously, vastly improving research productivity.
+The CMU Cloud Lab is located in Pittsburgh, and it houses over 130 unique commercial chemical and life sciences instruments (see Scientific Instrumentation list).
+With access to the Cloud Lab, researchers have the ability to orchestrate complex workflows and run multiple experiments simultaneously, vastly improving research productivity.
 All samples and operations are barcoded and scanned, so everything is traceable and reproducible.
-The Cloud Lab provides access to a wide array of instrumentation; the current anticipated instrument list for the Academic Cloud lab is here (PDF).

-CMU is the right home for the Academic Cloud Lab with world-leading expertise in artificial intelligence, machine learning, robotics, biological sciences, nucleic acid chemistry, materials science, and computational biology.
-The CMU Academic Cloud Lab will be primarily for the use of the CMU research community and for CMU educational purposes.
-The Cloud Lab has already been used to teach CMU courses for both undergraduate and graduate students, conduct faculty research.
+CMU is the right home for the academic Cloud Lab with world-leading expertise in areas such as artificial intelligence, machine learning, robotics, biological sciences, nucleic acid chemistry, materials science, and computational biology.
+The CMU community is already at the forefront of using the Cloud Lab for research and educational purposes, including use of the Cloud Lab in both undergraduate and graduate courses.

 Map showing location of the CMU Cloud Lab